 1) They Are Great Show Dogs

-If one of your hobbies or interests is dog shows, you’ll know German Shepherds have been bred for both showing and working lines.
+If one of your hobbies or interests is dog shows, you’ll know German Shepherds have been bred for both show and working lines.

-You should have no problems grooming your GSD for appearance, training it to perform show-based routines or teaching it not to react to audiences and distractions.
+GSDs can be groomed for appearance, training trained to perform show-based routines, or taught not to react to audiences and distractions.

 Even if you don’t have a preference for show dogs, the show lines usually make great family pets and companions.

 Well bred GSD’s are both elegant looking, and highly intelligent.